atigzim/NetPractice/README.md

 - This `README.md` file must be included.
 - The complete NetPractice training interface files must be included.

-⚠️ **Important**
-Do not modify the exported configuration files manually.
-They must be generated directly from the training interface to ensure validity.

 ## Resources

 ### Learning Materials